guipn/Mutalirc/README.md

 Every function exposed by a dispatcher (thus, every command) should have a *restricted* property set to either true or false.
 Only authenticated users cause dispatch to actually occur.

+### Context

+Context objects are created by the main module and passed on to [commands.js] [commands].
+Their purpose is to provide any information needed to carry out whatever processing a dispatcher does (maybe involving additional modules, in which case the dispatcher may augment and/or forward the context object).

+Typical information held by context objects include the sender of a message that was received and the options object containing mutalirc's configuration.

 ### Modules

 Modules may be used to provide additional functionality to mutalirc that is not strictly IRC-related.
 They are usually interfaces to external APIs.
 An example is [ietf.js] [ietf], which allows the bot to search for RFCs.

+### Connectivity

+The [network module] [network] is reponsible for the bot's connection to the IRC server with which it speaks.
+Its most used interface element is *send*.
+It makes sure the given text ends in `\r\n` (as required by the RFC) and writes to the connection socket.
+An exported function called *connect* starts a connection based on the current configurations and handles required negotiation with the IRC server.
+No cryptography is employed.

 [public]: https://github.com/guipn/mutalirc/blob/master/dispatchers/public.js